wahibonae/onefile/README.md

 > Transform your code files into AI-ready prompts effortlessly.

-Code To Prompt is a modern web application that solves common frustrations when sharing code with AI platforms:
+Code To Prompt is an app that solves common frustrations when sharing code with AI platforms:

 - 😫 Tired of hitting file upload limits on AI platforms?
 - 🔄 Manually uploading the same files to different AI assistants?